Shipwrecks

 “Only ten?” asks Niyta.

-“There are three hundred of us, and one hundred will remain in Tshuan.”
+“There are three hundred of us.”

-“We will accept only ten,” answers the council.
+“Ten,” answers the council.

-“You are powerful, and unfamiliar with our ways.”
+“You’re powerful, and unfamiliar with our ways.”

 “The sisters are dedicated to peace,” says Chiwan.

-“But we must move slowly and carefully on this.”
+“No one doubts your judgement, Master Chiwan,” says the council, “but we must move slowly and carefully on this.”

 “It was time for them to leave their caverns, with or without me,” I answer.